Last Updated on March 28, 2023 by Dave Farquhar

 Click Home on the ribbon, then click the little paragraph mark to reveal the document codes.
 To clean those up, go to the pages immediately preceding the extra blank pages.
 Move to the end, and delete empty lines until those extra pages go away, being careful not to delete your section breaks.
 Click the paragraph mark again when you’re done.

-If there’s an easy way to change one page to landscape without creating those blank pages, I haven’t found it.
+If there’s an easy way to make one page landscape in Word without creating those blank pages, I haven’t found it.
 At least you can delete them in a few seconds.

 And that’s how to change one page to landscape in Word, or set a single page of a Word document to landscape while leaving the rest in portrait.